coreos/rpm-ostree/docs/manual/compose-server.md

+## Using higher level build tooling

+Originally `rpm-ostree compose tree` was intended to be a "high level" tool, but that didn't work out very well in practice.
+Today, you should consider it as a low level tool.
+For example, most people that want to generate OSTree commits *also* want to generate bootable disk images, and rpm-ostree has nothing to do with that.

+One example higher level tool that takes care of both OSTree commit generation and bootable disk images is [coreos-assembler](https://github.com/coreos/coreos-assembler).

 ## Background on managing an OSTree repository

 Before you get started, it's recommended to read (at least) these two sections